 ii) by allowing combustible insulation above 18 metres in non-ventilated ETICS (rendered) systems;

 iii) by creating a route for outer cladding materials with worse than Class 0 surfaces to be used above 18 metres on the basis of large-scale tests.

-Both parts of the EFRA Committee proposals had been incorporated into the Scottish building regulation guidance by 2005.
+Both parts of the ETRA Committee proposals had been incorporated into the Scottish building regulation guidance by 2005.
 The Technical Handbook (Domestic) of that year included an Annex (p.
 163 of pdf) with additional guidance for high rise domestic buildings:

 External wall cladding was to be constructed (p.
 164 of pdf) of ‘non-combustible materials’:

 External wall cladding should be constructed of non-combustible materials.

 The Scottish ‘non-combustible’ category includes both Euro Class A1 and A2 products and materials, whereas in England and Wales the ‘non-combustible’ category does not include A2 products and materials.
 From a practical point of view, the Scottish definition of ‘non-combustible materials’ is similar to the AD B2 definition of ‘materials of limited combustibility’.
 3 The Scottish definition allows A2 ACM panels, but excludes both PE and FR ACM panels, just as a limited combustibility requirement would, if it were to be introduced into AD B2.

 An exception was made only for insulation material sandwiched between masonry or concrete and with cavity barriers in place.
 Reference was made to an alternative route to compliance:

 This alternative route (2.7.1, p.
 120 of pdf) was to test to BS 8414 according to the criteria contained in BRE 135: